LOGIN

 Endemic to the Sakarya River basin including Lake Çavuşçu (Çavuşçu Göl) in western central Turkey.
 The river originates to the south of Eskişehir city and initially flows to the east and slightly south before turning northwards where it meets the Porsuk River before winding through the Sündiken mountains and emptying into the Black Sea.

 A. villwocki has only been found below the confluence with the Porsuk and is probably restricted to the upper section of the system where it is reproductively isolated from other members of the genus found in central Turkey.
-See the ‘notes’ section for a little more on the distribution of Aphanius in the region.

 The fish exhibit some variations in colouration and patterning depending on locality.
-It is therefore important that the different forms be labelled with the collection details by hobbyists and scientists alike in order to preserve bloodlines and maintain accuracy e.g. “Pınarbaşı”, “Ahiler”, “Abbashalimpaşa”, etc.
+It is therefore important that the different forms be labelled with the collection details by hobbyists and scientists alike in order to preserve bloodlines and maintain accuracy, e.g., “Pınarbaşı”, “Ahiler”, “Abbashalimpaşa”, etc.

 Habitat

 This species is highly adaptable and occupies a number of habitat-types.
 For example the type locality (at Pınarbaşı, east of Emirdağ) is the drainage canal of a spring-fed pond containing clear freshwater with aquatic vegetation consisting of Potamotegon and Nasturtium spp.
 Typha sp. bullrushes grow around the margins and the substrate is composed of sand and gravel.
-Unfortunately the introduced, highly competitive Gambusia affinis has also been recorded here; Gambusia species are having a deleterious effect on Aphanius populations throughout their natural range.
+Unfortunately the introduced, highly competitive Gambusia affinis has also been recorded here; Gambusia species are having a deleterious effect on Aphaniid populations throughout their natural range.

 On the other hand Lake Çavuşçu is hypersaline and is only occasionally inundated with fresh water via temporary streams that form during periods of high rainfall, connecting it to the Sakarya across the Yigar plain.
 A. villwocki inhabits the lake itself as well as surrounding marshes.
 At the northern end of the Yigar plain yet another population was discovered in a thermal stream at the village of Imamoğlu.